 Addiction Intervention Done Right

-Loved ones of someone who is suffering with substance abuse know that drug rehab and alcohol rehab can bring about a world of difference.
-Before entering one of these facilities, an intervention can open the addict’s eyes and tell them that getting clean before accepting professional help is a must.
-In order to create an appropriate and strong addiction intervention, a couple of things need to happen to create the best possible environment.
+Loved ones of an addict that suffers from substance abuse know that drug rehab and alcohol rehab can bring about a world of difference.
+Before entering one of these facilities, an intervention can open the addict’s eyes.
+Additionally, it can be helpful to recommend getting professional help for their substance use disorder and accept professional advice.
+Generally, to create an appropriate and effective addiction intervention, a couple of things need to happen to create the best possible environment.

-– First, make sure the people you include are people who genuinely care for the addict and aren’t there for drama and to create a stir.
-These people will create a toxic environment and the addict will completely shut down.
+First, make sure the people you include are genuinely caring for the addict and want the best for them.
+These people create a toxic environment; the addict will completely shut down.

-– Meet with the group that will be attending the intervention before you do so.
-This provides all involved with time to talk about how you are going to approach the addict.
-The last thing you want is everyone to start talking at once and the addict storming out.
+Additionally, meet with the group that will be attending the addiction intervention before you do so.
+This practice round provides all involved with time to talk about how you will approach the addict.
+The last thing you want is everyone to start talking at once, and the addict storming out.

-– With the group, make a plan for how the intervention will go.
+With the group, make a plan for how the intervention will go.
 Take notes and make sure that everyone involved is on the same page.
-Those notes could prove invaluable later, as a rehabilitation center near you could use them to learn more about the individual who is entering their detox facility and what their strengths and weaknesses are.
+Those notes could also prove invaluable later.
+For example, the rehabilitation center near you could use them to learn more about the individual who is entering their detox facility and what their strengths and weaknesses are.

-– Gather information about treatment options before the intervention.
-In the case where the addict agrees to go to alcohol treatment or drug rehab, you want to capitalize on that moment and make sure you know exactly where they can go.
+Gather information about treatment options before the intervention.
+If the addict agrees to go to alcohol treatment or drug rehab, you want to capitalize on that moment and make sure you know exactly where they can go.

-– Decide on consequences that will be given to the addict if they refuse treatment.
-Unfortunately, tough love is an essential component of dealing with an addict, as difficult as it may seem.
+Decide on consequences that will be given to the addict if they refuse treatment.
+Unfortunately, tough love is an essential component of dealing with an addict, as hard as it may seem.
 Otherwise, you may find yourself stuck in a codependent relationship where they are taking advantage of you.

 Successful Interventions are the Goal

 A successful intervention may even be a relief for the addict, who may have had no idea that anyone wanted to help them.
 Addiction is a very isolating disease, so people tend to be afraid to ask for help.
-When help is offered, on the other hand, the best-case scenario is they are happy to take it.
+Thus, the best-case scenario is that they are happy to take the help offered.